dvsa/cvs-svc-template/README.md

 ### Debugging

 Existing configuration to debug the running service has been made available for vscode, please refer to `.vscode/launch.json` file.
 Serverless offline will be available on port `:4000`.
 2 jest configurations are also provided which will allow to run a test or multiple tests.
+Should you wish to change the ports when debugging, please change the config args accordingly.

 For further information about debugging, please refer to the following documentation: